monsoonmaelstrom/book2/book2.md

 “Yeah, me too.
 But not worried, so much as filled with dread,” I admit, as I turn to face him.

-“Is that what’s going on with you?” he asks, as he pushes my hair back from where it’s fallen into my face, letting his fingers skim across my cheek.
+“Is that what’s going on with you?” he questions, as he pushes my hair back from where it’s fallen into my face, letting his fingers skim across my cheek.

 “Yes.
 No. I don’t know,” I sigh, and say again, “I don’t know.
 The dread—it’s bigger than that.
 It’s all this stuff with my mother and what she’s teaching everyone.”

 “What do you mean?”

 “I don’t know.
 I can’t even explain it to myself.
 Or I don’t want to.
-I don’t know,” I admit, repeating myself, because the fact that I don’t know is the only thing I’m really sure of.
+I don’t know,” I repeat, because the fact that I don’t know is the only thing I’m really sure of.

 “Okay.”